inxm-ai/enterprise-mcp-bridge/README.md

 ##### Using `returns` to capture tool outputs

 The `returns` field allows you to capture specific fields from tool results for use in subsequent agents.
+This allows you to pass complex/plentiful information without bloating the context.
 It supports multiple formats for flexible data extraction:

 **Simple field capture (from any tool):**
 ```json